schlatterbeck/pgapack/README.rst

   this is called in parallel on all evaluated individuals
 - Implement deterministic random number generator for the parallel case:
-  This is achieved by re-seeding a second random number generator for the evaluation and hillclimbing functions so that we can consisten random numbers in the hillclimber (or in the evaluation function) even when running the parallel version.
+  This is achieved by re-seeding a second random number generator for the evaluation and hillclimbing functions so that we get consistent random numbers in the hillclimber (or in the evaluation function) even when running the parallel version.